 It is not possible to improve your skills without sufficient practice.

 There is a large and often highly underestimated gap between understanding something and being able to fluently apply it in practice.
 Think about "understanding" how to cook vs. actually making an amazing dish.

-The time spent on the course should be divided into theory time and practice time.
+The time spent on the program should be divided into theory time and practice time.

-Theory time is the time you spend watching videos, going through the course lessons, engaging with feedback and clinic sessions, and learning about new techniques.
+Theory time is the time you spend watching videos, going through the program lessons, engaging with feedback and clinic sessions, and learning about new techniques.

 We recommend no more than 10 hours per week or 3 hours per day due to likely overload (imagine learning ten new techniques to play the violin in a single lesson).